MISSION STATEMENT OF SAINT HELENA SCHOOL

 AM Passenger Car/Parent Drop-Off Instructions

-1. Passenger cars with SHS school children should enter the Parish property from the Yost Road “entrance only” driveway.
+- Passenger cars with SHS students must enter the Parish property from the Yost Road “entrance only” driveway.

-2. Cars shall follow the new, one-way circulation road around the perimeter of the upper parking lot.
+- Cars follow the one-way circulation road around the perimeter of the upper parking lot.

-3. Cars should turn left into the upper parking lot at the drive-aisle closest to the grass area that separates the lower lot from the upper lot.
-Cars will be driving toward Yost Road, and stop at the furthest point possible that is closest to the Yost Road end of the parking lot where the parking lot/teacher monitor is directing the driver to stop & unload.
-The monitor will then guide the school children to the safety of the lower lot.
+- Cars turn left into the upper parking lot at the drive aisle closest to the grass area that separates the lower lot from the upper lot.
+Cars will be driving toward Yost Road, and stop at the furthest point possible, where the parking lot/teacher monitor is directing the driver to stop & unload.
+The monitor will then guide the school children safely to the lower lot.

-4. Adults dropping off should remain in your vehicle and allow the faculty or staff member to assist your child/ren.
-After unloading, cars may exit the Parish property by one of two ways, paying close attention to the safety of all pedestrians and not pulling out of the queue of unloading traffic,
+- Adults need to remain in the vehicle and allow the faculty or staff member to assist your child/ren.
+After unloading, cars may exit the Parish property by one of two ways, paying close attention to the safety of all pedestrians and not pulling out of the queue of unloading traffic.

 PM Passenger Car/Parent Pick-up Instructions

-2. Passenger cars to pick-up SHS school children at the end of the school day should enter the Parish property from the Yost Road “entrance only” driveway.
+- Passenger Cars to pick-up SHS school children at the end of the school day need to enter the Parish property from the Yost Road “entrance only” driveway.

-3. Cars will follow the new, one-way circulation road around the perimeter of the upper parking lot in a counterclockwise direction.
+- Cars will follow the one-way circulation road around the perimeter of the upper parking lot in a counterclockwise direction.

-7. All cars will be directed by a teacher/parking lot monitor to exit from a single location at the front “exit only” driveway of the school.
+- All cars are directed by a teacher/parking lot monitor to exit from a single location at the front “exit only” driveway of the school.
 The lane of cars closest to the school will be directed to the exit, followed by the 2nd, 3rd, 4th, etc.

 We ask for your cooperation in this matter to insure the safety of our children.
 If you unexpectedly will be picking your child up from car line, please call the office before 2:45 p.m.
 We will direct your child to the correct dismissal line.

-Children not picked up by 3:15 p.m. or 12:15 p.m. on half days will be sent to CARES, which is our after school program.
+Children not picked up by 3:15 p.m. or 12:15 p.m. (on half days) will be sent to CARES, our fee-based after school program.

 Inclement Weather